CAN YOU SPOT A SCAM?

 - Change your password every 90 days.

-Use the "Sign Off" feature when you are done using Online Banking or will be away from your computer for an extended period of time.
+"Sign Off" when you are done using Online Banking or lock your device when walking away.
 Close your browser to prevent others from using your session.
 Click here to learn more about Online Banking Security.

 - Be aware of email scams, such as phishing, and phony websites.
 Use a critical eye and feel free to contact us if you have a question about something that appears to be from the bank.